Fausto Rossi (footballer): Juventus return, loans

 On 30 January 2012, however, Rossi was re-purchased entirely by Juventus for €1.7 million in a 2 1/2-year contract, with Carlo Pinsoglio moving to Vicenza Calcio for €1.5 million in co-ownership as part of the deal.
 After returning to Juventus, Rossi was immediately loaned out to Brescia Calcio.
 With the outfit, Rossi scored 3 goals in 12 appearances for the club during the second half of the 2011–12 season.
 On 1 July 2012 he signed a new 4-year contract.
 Rossi's loan deal with Brescia was also renewed on 31 July and Rossi remained a key figure in Brescia's 6th-place finish in the 2012–13 Serie B season, which ultimately saw the club lose out to Livorno in the promotion play-off semi-finals.

 Rossi returned to Juventus in June 2013, but signed a one-year loan deal with La Liga side Real Valladolid on 29 August.
 He scored his first goal on 8 March of the following year, netting the winner against FC Barcelona.

 On 31 July 2014 Rossi transferred to newly promoted La Liga team Córdoba CF, also in a temporary deal.

 On 31 August 2015 Rossi was swapped with Cristian Bunino of F.C.
 Pro Vercelli 1892, which Bunino returned to Juventus from loan.

 Trapani

 On 9 January 2017 signed a contract with Trapani Calcio until the end of season.

 Reggiana

 On 18 July 2019, he signed with a newly promoted Serie C club Reggiana.

+Return to Vicenza

+On 24 August 2023, Rossi returned to Vicenza and signed a two-year contract.